team-gsri/mods-zeus-manager/.github/README.md

 Also consider modifying the available extensions for each module.
 No further setup is required.

-If you want to use GZM when testing you mission, remember it uses game chat, which is **only available in multiplayer mode**.
+If you want to use GZM when testing your mission, remember it uses game chat, which is **only available in multiplayer mode**.

 ### Server owners / admins
 [Logged admins](https://community.bistudio.com/wiki/serverCommandAvailable) are the only players allowed to modify the curators whitelist using `#zeus promote` and `#zeus revoke` commands.